RasppleII/orig-archive/a2cloud/index.md

 leftmost or topmost port, and if that doesn’t work, try the rightmost or bottommost port.
 If you want to definitively know, see the note at the end.

-If you have an Apple IIe, then “printer port” or “modem port” means a Super Serial Card in slot 1 or 2, respectively.
+If you have an Apple IIe with a single Super Serial Card, then “modem port” in these instructions refers to that card, and “printer port” is unavailable.
+If you have two Super Serial Cards, then the order is the reverse of what you might expect; “modem port” refers to slot 1, while “printer port” refers to slot 2.
+(Thanks to David Laffineuse for this report.)
 {: .space-after }

 ### You have one USB-to-serial adapter, and want to use it for virtual drives